Last Updated September, 2020

 Taxis and Buses in SE Asia – $327

 These included a bus between Chiang Mai and Chiang Rai, then to Bangkok (Thailand), Siem Reap, Phnom Phen, Sihanoukville (in Cambodia), Saigon, Nha Trang, and Dalat (Vietnam).
-Also, this amount includes a train in Kuala Lumpur and grab car in Saigon, Nha Trang, Dalat, and Bali.
+Also, this amount includes a train in Kuala Lumpur and grab a car in Saigon, Nha Trang, Dalat, and Bali.

 Gas for the car in America – $550